Published Saturday, Aug. 17, 2013 | 12:20 p.m.

 Four bus passengers suffered minor injuries and were transported to Barstow Community Hospital and later released, Spiker said.

 Spiker said the Eagle Tours bus, which is stationed in El Monte, Calif., carried 29 tourists from China and a tour guide.
 The remaining passengers were taken to Las Vegas by another tour bus in the area.

 California Highway Patrol is investigating the incident.

-Drivers coming over Cajon Pass hit major delays caused by wildfires.
-The San Bernardino Sun reports that 100 to 150 acres were burning, slowing northbound I-15 around Highway 138.
+Drivers coming over Cajon Pass also hit major delays caused by wildfires.
+The San Bernardino Sun reported that 100 to 150 acres were burning, slowing northbound I-15 around Highway 138.